jgreat/things/README.md

 ### Set up development environment

 These instructions will help you create an isolated project path in you home directory.
+More details on gopath setup can be found here: https://golang.org/doc/gopath_code.html

 ```
 mkdir -p ~/gopath/things